ApplaudToPark/GestureControl-for-Python/README.md

 # Notice
 - Every file in this repository is in the team <Fancy Child>'s possessions.
 - It could be used for a qualification for something.
-- The participants in this projects are 박민석, 김영현, 최예진, 박고은.
+- The contribution of this project was definitely made by 박민석.
 - And the project was shown in Capstone Design Competition held in Chung-Ang Univ. in Seoul.
 - The competition is held from May, 2023 to October 6th, 2023.
 - It is ok to run the code for curiosities, but it cannot be used in competitions and for beneficial usage.